yoonkicho/PPLR/README.md

 Some parts of the code is borrowed from [SpCL](https://github.com/yxgeee/SpCL).

 ## Citation
-If you find this code useful for your research, please consider citing our paper
+If you find this code useful for your research, please consider citing our paper:

 ````BibTex
 @inproceedings{cho2022part,